braintrustdata/autoevals/README.md

 As suggested by Nicolo, we should standardize the error responses coming from GoTrue, postgres, and realtime (and any other/future APIs) so that it's better DX when writing a client, We can make this change on the servers themselves, but since postgrest and gotrue are fully/partially external may be harder to change, it might be an option to transform the errors within the client libraries/supabase-js, could be messy?
-Nicolo also dropped this as a reference: http://spec.openapis.org/oas/v3.0.3#openapi-specification""" output = "Standardize error responses from GoTrue, Postgres, and Realtime APIs for better DX" expected = "Standardize Error Responses across APIs"
+Nicolo also dropped this as a reference: http://spec.openapis.org/oas/v3.0.3#openapi-specification""" output = (
+    "Standardize error responses from GoTrue, Postgres, and Realtime APIs for better DX" ) expected = "Standardize Error Responses across APIs"

 response = evaluator(output, expected, input=page_content)

-print("---Evaluation---")
 print(f"Score: {response.score}")
 print(f"Metadata: {response.metadata}")
 ```